vlazed/phoneme-maker/README.md

 ![phonememaker_ui](media/phonememaker_ui.png)

-This adds a floating Phoneme Maker panel to the left of the context menu, which allows one to make own preset groups for the Phoneme Tool
+This adds a floating Phoneme Maker panel to the left of the Faceposer context menu, which allows one to make own preset groups for the Phoneme Tool.
+Faceposer must be equipped to see the above UI

 ### Features